 Bond: a formal contract to repay borrowed money with interest at fixed intervals.
 A bond is like a loan.
 The holder of the bond is the lender, the issuer or seller of the bond is the borrower, and the coupon is the interest.
 The seller of the bond agrees to repay the principal amount of the loan at a specified time (maturity).

-Capital: capital usually refers to financial capital or money, and in particular the amount of cash and other assets held by an organisation.
+Capital: capital usually refers to financial capital or money, and the amount of cash and other assets held by an organisation.

 Capstone investor: the final investor in a fund or a project whose investment secures the other investments and enables the fund or project go ahead